 The statute of limitations in Missouri for wrongful death cases is three years.
 That means you have three years from the date of your relative’s death to file suit.
 After the deadline passes, you won’t have the opportunity to hold the at-fault driver liable in civil court.

-If a pedestrian accident caused your injuries, call OnderLaw, LLC for a free consultation and let our legal team fight for the justice you rightfully deserve.
+If a pedestrian accident caused your injuries, call OnderLaw for a free consultation and let our legal team fight for the justice you rightfully deserve.